+At least \$800,000 of the funding available in this category will be directed to projects working to engage growers and support conventional and organic dairies in Michigan's lower peninsula, the Lake Michigan watershed of Indiana and the western Lake Erie watershed of Indiana, Ohio and Michigan.
+Proposals working in the "thumb" of Michigan are encouraged to propose technical assistance strategies incorporating small grain producers.
+Applications are also encouraged from the Lake Michigan watershed of Wisconsin.

-At least \$400,000 will be directed to projects in the western lower peninsula of Michigan.
-At least \$160,000 will be directed to projects in Wisconsin's Lake Michigan Watershed.
-Priority will be given to applicants that build upon established relationships with landowners through previous local work or incorporate partnerships with local entities that are previously established and engaged partners with landowners.
+Priority will be given to projects recommending comprehensive technical assistance approaches that focus on a given geography (e.g., watershed, county(ies), region, etc.).
+Applicants are encouraged to incorporate plans to engage conventional and organic dairies and corn producers and equip agricultural producers with information and data management capabilities to access ecosystem service markets to compliment comprehensive technical assistance strategies.
+Additionally, priority will be given to applicants that build upon established relationships with landowners through previous local work or incorporate partnerships with local entities that are previously established and engaged partners with landowners.

+Applicants are encouraged to engage organizations and producers in one or more of the NRCS' Historically Underserved and Special Emphasis categories.
+Applicants are encouraged to use the metrics notes fields to indicate the extent that the overall values for the # jobs and # people metrics are expected to include people in the Historically Underserved/Special Emphasis categories.

 All applications must report anticipated outcomes in terms of acres with best management practices (BMPs) applied to reduce nutrient or sediment loads (this encompasses RA principles or any meaningful on or off farm action to improve soil health, water quality and/or biodiversity) and pounds of sediment, nitrogen and phosphorus inputs avoided annually.
-If awarded, all grantees will be required to submit additional field-level data to NFWF to help measure anticipated benefits of RA practices in terms of greenhouse gasses, carbon and/or water benefits.
+Where relevant, applicants should indicate how proposed grant activities will produce water quality outcomes that are consistent with state reporting of TMDL, watershed impairment and EPA 9 key element plans.

+As part of the application process, applicants are required to submit additional county-level data on expected practice adoption.
+Grant recipients will be required to submit additional field-level data in interim and final project reports.
+NFWF will use this information to estimate and track anticipated and actual project outcomes in terms of greenhouse gases, carbon and water benefits.
+All applicants must include documentation (email or memo) demonstrating concurrence coordination with the relevant NRCS State Conservationists with the pre-proposal as an upload in NFWF's Easygrants system.
+If SOGL funds are being requested to support landowner cost share for conservation practices or direct implementation of practices, the rates for included in the application budget may not exceed the NRCS rates for the same practices.
+If you have additional questions, please contact Aislinn Gauchay aislinn.gauchay@nfwf.org.

 If applicants wish for positions to be co-located with an NRCS office, concurrence documentation from the appropriate NRCS Area Conservationist should be provided as evidence of available space and resources to support these positions.
-Please ensure the project is in alignment with the goals/priorities of the respective state in which your project is located.
+Please ensure the project is in alignment with the goals/priorities of the respective state in which your project is located and, ideally, demonstrate communication and/or collaboration with the State Conservationist's office.
 A list of state contacts can be found here.